bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 I originally planned to set up a RAIDZ1, but I accidentally came across an idea of not setting up RAID at all.
 It was like a sudden enlightenment.
 Why should I insist on having redundancy for all data?
 There's no need.
 Just protect important data in ZFS, and it's okay if movies, TV series, etc., are lost.
 They take up space, slow down (the old array) performance, have very low access frequency, and just occupy hard drives, consuming electricity.
 It's completely unnecessary.
 I can put them on specific hard drives, and when not used, they can be put into hibernation.
 I should have realized this earlier.

 My important data plus high-frequency accessed data is less than 1TB, just photos, videos, documents, system data, application data, plus game screenshots and recordings, which would be at most 2TB.
 The growth rate in the future is definitely going to be very slow.
 Eventually, I gave up on RAIDZ1, and used two 4TB drives to set up a ZFS Mirror， which comprehensively outperforms other arrays in terms of security, performance, snapshots, compression, deduplication!
 Also have OSS remote encrypted backup, unbeatable!
 Other hard drives are used to store unimportant video and film resources, and I also removed the parity drive, releasing the hard drive's inherent performance.
-Since the access frequency is low, I also set up automatic hibernation, saving electricity costs and extending the life of the hard drive.
+Since the access frequency is low, I also set up automatic hibernation, saving electricity costs and ~~extending the life of the hard drive(frequent start-stop may harms hard disk life)~~.
 I'm really a genius!